jonhyman/listerine/README.md

 Listerine::Runner.instance.run
 ```

+If you were to run this file, the output would look like:

+    * Database online	PASS

 To run this file regularly, schedule a cron job such as the below to run monitors every 2 minutes.

     */2 * * * * /path/to/monitor/file.rb